DanielTakeshi/IL_ROS_HSR/scripts/README.md

 - `overlay_predictions_target.py`: for visualizing the target and predicted grasp point on an image.
   Try to stick to these labeling characterizations.
 I also have one for Ron's data.
-- `scripts/overlay_auto_preds_targ.py`: do this automatically, rather than copy/paste.
+- `scripts/overlay_auto_preds_targ.py`: do this automatically, rather than copy/paste. **This also reports lots of other interesting statistics, and creates heat maps.
+Should see if there's ways we can make this better and easier to use.**

 Understanding training: